amit7sri/PhotoPosing/README.md

 # PhotoPosing
 An android application that takes user photo at tourist destination and recommend popular photo poses of that destination using vision APIs and stores user photos to Firebase database for future suggestions.
+The app also gives the path to that location by using google maps.

 This project is hosted on Google cloud Platform in order to use it please change the credential and server address.